vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ---
 Many people have been using Peakboard Hub as a file management system.
 And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use Hub files directly in your Peakboard applications, with the new *Hub files data source*.
 This opens the door to a wide array of exciting possibilities!

 In today's article, we're going to explain how to use the new Hub files data source.
-We'll build a dynamic bulletin board application that lets the user view informational PDFs---similar to how a bulletin board works in the real world.
+We'll build a dynamic bulletin board application that lets the user view informational PDFs.

-If you want to follow along, you can download the official Peakboard [bulletin board template](https://templates.peakboard.com/Company_Information_PDF/en).
+If you want to follow along, you can download the official Peakboard [bulletin board application template](https://templates.peakboard.com/Company_Information_PDF/en).

 ## Add the PDFs to Peakboard Hub

 Our first step is to upload our informational PDFs to Peakboard Hub.
-But we don't want to put our files directly in the root folder, because that would be messy.
-So instead, we create a folder to store all our bulletin board PDFs:
+So, we create a folder to store all our bulletin board PDFs:
 ```
 Template_Company_Information_PDF/
 ```

-Next, we create sub-folders inside `Template_Company_Information_PDF/`, to group our PDFs by topic.
-This makes things more organized.
-It also lets our Peakboard app figure out which category each PDF belongs to, and use that information to show the user the different PDF files in each category.
+Next, we create sub-folders inside `Template_Company_Information_PDF/`, in order to group our PDFs by topic.
+This is more organized, and it also lets our Peakboard app figure out which category each PDF belongs to, and use that information to show the user the different PDF files in each category.

 Suppose we have three categories of PDFs:
 * General announcements